 This package contains solely interfaces, no actual code.

-The Vanilo framework contains all the modules and adds the bindings between them + adds the admin panel.
+The Vanilo framework contains all the modules and adds the bindings between them + the admin panel.
 Using the framework is the recommended way.